Early career teachers (ECTs)

 You’ll be known as an early career teacher (ECT) for your first 2 years in teaching.
 The term early career teacher (ECT) has replaced newly qualified teacher (NQT).

-During your 2 year induction, you’ll receive a package of training and support based on the early career framework (ECF)(opens in new window).
-This is designed to help you build the skills and knowledge you need to feel confident and empowered in your classroom.
+During your 2-year induction, you’ll receive a package of training and support based on the initial teacher training and early career framework (ITTECF).
+Your package of training and support is referred to as the early career teacher entitlement (ECTE).

-This won’t impact your pay or progression opportunities.
+The ECTE is designed to help you build the skills and knowledge you need to feel confident and empowered in your classroom.
+It won’t impact your pay or progression opportunities.
 You’ll still be able to progress on the pay scale during your induction period.

 If your teacher training course does not lead to English qualified teacher status (QTS) (for example, if your course only leads to a PGCE or other academic award) you will not receive the following support.

-Your training programme
+Your early career teacher training programme

 • use a Department for Education (DfE) funded training provider